datazoompuc/datazoom.social/README.md

 The function performs by the following steps:

-1. Create two parallel vector of years and quarters for futher loop.
+*1.* Create two parallel vector of years and quarters for futher loop.

-2. Loop over the two vectors with the get_pnadc to download the data for each quarter of the year and save in the directory.
+*2.* Loop over the two vectors with the get_pnadc to download the data for each quarter of the year and save in the directory.

-3. Register, for every quarter, the panel’s which the quarter’s observations are included using variable `V1014`.
+*3.* Register, for every quarter, the panel’s which the quarter’s observations are included using variable `V1014`.

+*4.* Download each quarter to a separate file type `.rds`.

-4. Spliting data into panels.
+*5.* Spliting data into panels and saving in files csv:
+`pnad_panel_x.csv`.

-5. Read each file and apply the identification algorithms defined in the `build_pnadc_panel`.
+*6.* Read each file and apply the identification algorithms defined in the `build_pnadc_panel`.

 - This algorithms used in the function `build_pnadc_panel` for the identification are the same ones used in the paper: Ribas, Rafael